Skip to Main Content

 Questions from Newly Admitted Students:

-I have just been admitted, and want to register for classes, but don't know my Unique ID or Password, what do I do?
+I have just been admitted and confirmed, and want to register for classes, but don't know my Unique ID or Password, what do I do?

 I am trying to register, but received the message "not in time slot or time ticket."
 What do I need to do?